Bob Fulton

-Robert Fulton AM (1 December 1947 – 23 May 2021), also nicknamed "Bozo", was an Australian international rugby league footballer, coach and later commentator.
-Fulton played, coached, selected for and has commentated on the game with great success at the highest levels and has been named amongst Australia's greatest rugby league players of the 20th century.
-As a player Fulton won three premierships with the Manly-Warringah Sea Eagles in the 1970s, the last as captain.
-He represented the Australian national side on thirty-five occasions, seven times as captain.
-He had a long coaching career at the first grade level, taking Manly to premiership victory in 1987 and 1996.
-He coached the Australian national team in thirty-nine Tests.
+Robert Fulton AM (1 December 1947 – 23 May 2021), also nicknamed "Bozo", was an Australian rugby league footballer, coach and later commentator.
+Fulton played, coached, selected for and commentated on the game with great success at the highest levels and has been named amongst Australia's greatest rugby league players of the 20th century.

+As a player, Fulton won three premierships with the Manly-Warringah Sea Eagles in the 1970s, the last as captain.
+He represented the Australia national team thirty-five times, seven as captain.
+He had a long coaching career at the first grade level, taking Manly to premiership victories in 1987 and 1996.
+He coached the Australia national team in thirty-nine Tests.
 He was a New South Wales State selector and a national selector.
 He was a radio commentator with 2GB at the time of his death in 2021, aged 73.

 In 1981, he was selected as one of the initial four post-war "Immortals" of the Australian game and, in 2008, he was named in Australia's team of the century.